-Based on the CLC data on LUC areas and the information from Croatian Forests Ltd, on deforestation areas it was concluded that LUCs in settlements come from the Forest Land, Grassland and Cropland category.
+Based on the CLC data on LUC areas and the information gained through LULUCF 1 project on deforestation areas it was concluded that LUCs in settlements come from the Forest Land, Grassland and Cropland category.
 According to the specially designed CLC 1990-2006 database of changes and other CLC database of changes, 35% of the settlements area increase based on agricultural land comes from cropland and 65% from grassland subcategories.
 The area coming from cropland was divided into annual cropland and perennial cropland according to the share of these land uses in total cropland (0.9 vs. 0.1).